rladies/rladiesguide/content/organization/tech/email/index.en.md

 [General info about emails for R-Ladies chapters](/organization/tech/accounts/#e-mail).

-Since November 2022 R-Ladies has a Google Work Space.
-E-mails accounts are handle using gmail infrastructure.
+Since November 2022 R-Ladies migrated to Google Work Space, and e-mail accounts are now handled using gmail infrastructure.
-All R-Ladies chapter use _@rladies.org_ domain.
+All R-Ladies chapters use the _@rladies.org_ domain.

-If you need help to manage your email account there are this [general instructions on how to use a Gmail account](https://support.google.com/mail?sjid=12348347883239577326-SA#topic=3394212)
+If you need help to manage your email account there are [official google instructions on how to use a Gmail account](https://support.google.com/mail?sjid=12348347883239577326-SA#topic=3394212)

 ### A new account

-After we created your chapter email account you will get an email like this:
+After we have created your chapter email account you will receive an email like this:

 _Subjetc: You have a new Google account for R-Ladies_